Students Rights and Responsibilities Handbook

 Students have the responsibility to contribute to a learning community free of discrimination or harassment based on perceived race, color, religion, gender identity, sexual orientation, disability, or national origin.
 They should promptly report incidents of bias, hate, or physical aggression to ensure a learning environment that provides every student with a safe and welcoming atmosphere.

 Furthermore, students are expected to respect another person’s justifiable right to privacy, refraining from orally, in print, or electronically invading another person’s lawful right to privacy without consent.
-Students must consider the effects of their expressions on other individuals or groups and adhere to school policies, with verbal assaults, profanity, and obscenity being strictly prohibited.
+Students must consider the effects of their expressions on other individuals or groups and adhere to school policies.
+Verbal assaults, profanity, and obscenity are strictly prohibited.
 Additionally, students should refrain from public displays of private affection.

 Speech

-The student is entitled to verbally express their personal opinions.
-In exercising that right, however, students are responsible for refraining from speech/expression that:
+Students are entitled to verbally express their personal opinions.
+They are responsible, however, for refraining from speech/expression that:

 - is vulgar, lewd, indecent or plainly offensive.